keith-harrison/FINDER/README.md

 ### Google Cloud Setup

-Prerequisites
+#### Regular Approach
 Before you continue, ensure you have met the following requirements:
+* Google Cloud Account with Credit on (~£1 per day container optimized os machine e2-standard-4 or 8 with 100GB, Allow HTTP traffic recommended)
+* Then execute the code below to start the program, will take a while on first execution.
+* Follow the instructions on the webpage to then access the items.

+#### Filezilla and PuTTY approach
+Before you continue, ensure you have met the following requirements:
+* Google Cloud Account with Credit on (~£1 per day container optimized os machine e2-standard-4 or 8 with 100GB, Allow HTTP traffic recommended)
 * [Filezilla Client](https://filezilla-project.org/) is installed
 * [PuTTY](https://www.putty.org/)
-* Google Cloud Account with Credit on (~£1 per day container optimized os machine e2-standard-4 or 8 with 100GB, Allow HTTP traffic recommended)
 * Use PuTTYgen to generate a public and private key, save the private key and set the comment to your account name on google cloud (e.g. guyname if your email is guyname@gmail.com).
 * Then putting the ssh-rsa field at the top of PuTTYgen into Security SSH Keys on the google cloud instance settings.
 * Start running the server by running the code below, website can be accessed at exeternalip:80.